 - One way to celebrate: Learn more about recycling and find recycling programs in your area.
 AmericaRecyclesDay.org has a lot of great information about recycling, and of course, you can always read more about recycling in Live Green.

 - Then, celebrate by recycling right.
 Keep America Beautiful recommends ways to increase your recycling in a few easy ways: Rip off the top of your pizza box and recycle just that (food-covered cardboard can’t be recycled).
 If you can’t commit to a compost pile, just add biodegradeable, compostable foods like coffee grounds or eggshells right to your garden or window boxes.
 When you’re taking plastic grocery bags to a recycling collection point, don’t forget other plastic like (clean) bread bags, newspaper bags and dry cleaning wrapping.

 - Consider America Recycles Day as a chance to make resolutions for the coming year.
 Are there areas for improvement in your home recycling practices?
 For me, this year I’m resolving to start a compost pile once and for all, so I can turn food scraps into rich nutrients for my garden, rather than send them to the landfill.
-For you, it might be getting better about recycling items from the bathroom, or finding a place that accepts batteries and electronics for recycling.
+For you, it might be getting better about composting, or, it could be something like finding a place that accepts batteries for recycling.